Bekuh Boom

 Rebecca Rose Johnson, professionally known as Bekuh Boom (stylized as Bekuh BOOM) is an American singer and songwriter.
+Johnson signed her first publishing deal to Warner Chappell Music at the age of 18.
 She featured on two co-written singles: "I Won't Let You Down" by Danish singer Christopher, which charted at #1 on Tracklisten, the official Danish music charts, and "Money" by Norwegian electronic duo Broiler, which peaked at #3 on Norwegian music charts.
-As of 2016 she has co-written over 10 songs reaching the #1 position on various music charts.
+As of 2016 she has written over 10 songs reaching the #1 position on various music charts.
+Boom wrote and composed for various acts including R. Kelly, Jordin Sparks, Christopher, Taeyang, Winner, iKon, Blackpink, Jeon Somi and Lisa.

-Johnson signed her first publishing deal to Warner Chappell Music at the age of 18.